DAP Driver Awareness Program

 The Club has a policy of educating four wheel drivers both in the safe responsible use of their vehicles and the responsible use of the environment.
 The Club's DRIVER AWARENESS PROGRAM (DAP) is offered to all financial members of the club and is a requirement for all drivers.

 All members need to be aware that in order to take part in the more challenging organised club trips (that is other than medium (Blue) easy scenic or social (Green), they must have completed the clubs Driver Awareness Program (DAP).
-This depends on difficulty of the tracks that are part of the trip.
+This depends on the difficulty of the tracks that are part of the trip.

 Membership of the club is not dependent upon the completion of the DAP.
 Members may choose not to do the DAP.
 In this case members should be satisfied that they are restricted from driving on most of the trips organised by the club.
-They may however accompany an accredited driver as a passenger.
+They may, however, accompany an accredited driver as a passenger.

 A trip sheet is produced for each club trip.
-The grading of the trip is marked on the Trip sheet and is also publicised in the Club Calendar in website events in advance.
+The grading of the trip is marked on the trip sheet and is also publicised in the Club Calendar in website events in advance.
 Nominated Drivers must record their DAP status on each trip sheet and all participants must sign the trip sheet prior to setting out.

-The Theory Session covers all the aspects of four wheel drive vehicles, handling, maintaining and preparing them; the four wheel driver, attitude, preparation and responsibilities; and the impact of four wheel drives on the environment, driving responsibilities, caring for the tracks, impact minimization and access requirements.
+The Theory Session covers all the aspects of four wheel drive vehicles, handling, maintaining and preparing them; the four wheel driver, attitude, preparation and responsibilities; and the impact of four wheel drives on the environment, driving responsibilities, caring for the tracks, impact minimisation and access requirements.

 The Practical Session covers demonstrations of the basic activities that are likely to be encountered during a four wheel drive outing, key-start recovery, use of recovery equipment, handling of obstacles, vehicle guidance etc.